phothinmg/burmese-calendar/README.md

 ## About

-This package aims to coordinate and maintain the official holidays and leap years of the Myanmar(Burmese) calendar annually, starting from 2000, in line with those published by the government.
+This package provides JavaScript objects focused on calendar views.

 ## Install